merlinepedra/ONEX/README.md

 # Onex

-## Legal Notice:
+## Legal Notice: please don't use this tool

 #### Issue: https://github.com/rajkumardusad/onex/issues/86#issue-1053271339

-*According to that person this it harmful and it can break your computer so i request everyone please do not install and use this tool.*
+*According to that person this tool is harmful and it can break your computer so i request everyone please do not install and use this tool.*